MaestroOfAutomation/telegram_gifts_userbot/README.md

 - Supports multiple Telegram accounts working asynchronously
 - One account checks gift availability, all accounts attempt to purchase gifts to their specific target channels
 - Sends notifications to Telegram channels for important events (warnings, successes, errors)
+- Telegram controller bot that sends stickers for new gifts and provides inline buttons for purchasing
 - Graceful error handling and shutdown

 ## Requirements